 The canal restoration project

-The trust is carrying out projects at several sites along the 23-mile canal route, as it pursues its aim of bringing the entire waterway back to navigation.
-While major projects including Gennets Bridge Lock, Compasses Bridge and Bramley Link Phase 1 are progressing, other schemes are being planned or are about to start up.
-These include land acquisition, bridge restorations and towpath improvements, as well as continuing repairs and maintenance.
+The Wey & Arun Canal Trust is carrying out projects at several sites along the 23-mile canal route, as it pursues its aim of bringing the entire waterway back to navigation.
+Major projects including Gennets Bridge Lock and Compasses Bridge have been completed, and other schemes are being planned or are about to start up thanks to the generosity of its supporters and members.
+These include bridge building plans and towpath improvements, as well as continuing repairs and maintenance.

 Why they need our service